GrandMoff100/HomeAssistantAPI/docs/index.rst

 Welcome to Homeassistant API!
 =============================

-Homeassistant API is pythonic way to interact with `Homeassistant's REST API integration <https://developers.home-assistant.io/docs/api/rest>`_
+Homeassistant API is a pythonic module that interacts with `Homeassistant's REST API integration <https://developers.home-assistant.io/docs/api/rest>`_

 Features
 ----------

 - Full consumption of the Homeassistant REST API endpoints
 - Convenient classes that represent data from the API
-- Asyncronous support for integration in async applications or libraries [COMING SOON]
+- Asynchronous support for integration in async applications or libraries [COMING SOON]
 - Modular design for intuitive readability

 Getting Started